zarthur/CSCC-Android-Mobile-Applications-Notes/week_10/readme.md

 }
 ```

-Let's modify the *AddressBook* class to assing an address to all our contacts:
+Let's modify the *AddressBook* class to assign an address to all our contacts:

 ```java
 public class AddressBook {